Give the gift of reading this Christmas

 If you're looking for a last-minute stocking filler, look no further than your local bookshop and give the gift of reading this Christmas!

-The feelings evoked, and memories created whilst reading a great book will stay with your loved one for a long time, possibly forever, and knowing you've put lots of thought and effort into choosing the perfect book for them means it'll be even more cherished.
+The feelings evoked and memories created whilst reading a great book will stay with your loved one for a long time, possibly forever, and knowing you've put lots of thought and effort into choosing the perfect book for them means it'll be even more cherished.

-To spread some festive cheer and to give you a helping hand, we've pulled up our stripey-socks, put on our elf ears and explored some our favourite books.
+To spread some festive cheer and to give you a helping hand, we've pulled up our stripey-socks, put on our elf ears and explored some of our favourite books.

 Telling the heartwarming tale about a child's quest to find his most treasured thing - his missing toy pig - this page-turner is brimming with festive charm and magic.
 How far will Jack go to find the best friend he's ever known?